01 of 06

 Of course, that means traffic can get heavy.
 So avoid busy holidays and visit this trail early in the morning, when visitors are few and the heat is milder.

-The trail is short but can feel rigorous.
+The trail is short but can be a bit rigorous.
 The reward is two waterfalls and the lake.
 Hikers can even walk behind Sprouting Rock Falls.

 03 of 06

 This is our favorite waterfall hike in southern Colorado, near the Great Sand Dunes National Park in San Luis Valley.

 To get to the Zapata Falls trailhead, you must first drive up a lengthy, (very) rough dirt road of switchbacks.
 You may think you’re on the wrong route or consider turning around (after a half hour or more of slow going), but keep trudging steadily forward, appreciating the views along the way.
 The good news is this lengthy entry keeps this waterfall from being completely overrun by other travelers.